its-Lyn/lyfetch/README.md

-Lyfetch is a small system info script because strawberries are cute.
+Lyfetch is a small and quick system info script because strawberries are cute.

 ![lyfetch](./showcase.png)